-In total, 50 live ITW samples were used.
-The tests were performed using financial malware only, including, inter alia, the following: ZeuSvI/v2 clones, SpyEye, Dridex, Ursnif, Tepfer, TinyNuke, etc.
+In total, 95 live ITW samples were used.
+The tests were performed using financial malware only, including, inter alia, the following: ZeuSv1/v2 clones, Gozi, SpyEye, Nymaim, Shiotob, Tepfer, Ursnif, etc.

-Botnet Test
+Botnet Test - Peddlecheap keylogger

 MRG Effitas is proud to present the world's first real, public botnet test.
 In this test, we acquired leaked builders from real financial malware (ZeusVM/KINS, SpyEye, etc.), created the droppers and configured the C&C servers in the safe SoftLayer environment.
 Because this test uses real financial malware, where data exfiltration can be tested as it happens in the wild, the test efficiently maps the real-world threats users face today.
 These builders and droppers are available to everyone for free, thus the threats provide an entry level for criminals and are common threats in the wild.